amacevedof/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### "(frequency domain) magnitude body acceleration Jerk" -mean/std//mean frequency

+Obtained after applying a Fast Fourier Transform (FFT) to the magnitude body acceleration Jerk in time domain.
+The units are 'g's (gravity of earth -> 9.80665 m/seg2).
+The variables that were estimated from these signals are the mean value (mean), the standard deviation (sd) and the weighted average of the frequency components to obtain a mean frequency (mean frequency):

-- "(frequency domain) magnitude body acceleration Jerk mean"
+  * "(frequency domain) magnitude body acceleration Jerk mean"
-- "(frequency domain) magnitude body acceleration Jerk std"
+  * "(frequency domain) magnitude body acceleration Jerk std"
-- "(frequency domain) magnitude body acceleration Jerk mean frequency"
+  * "(frequency domain) magnitude body acceleration Jerk mean frequency"

 ### "(frequency domain) magnitude angular velocity" -mean/std//mean frequency

+Obtained after applying a Fast Fourier Transform (FFT) to themagnitude angular velocity in time domain.
+The units are radians/second.
+The variables that were estimated from these signals are the mean value (mean), the standard deviation (sd) and the weighted average of the frequency components to obtain a mean frequency (mean frequency):

-- "(frequency domain) magnitude angular velocity mean"
+  * "(frequency domain) magnitude angular velocity mean"
-- "(frequency domain) magnitude angular velocity std"
+  * "(frequency domain) magnitude angular velocity std"
-- "(frequency domain) magnitude angular velocity mean frequency"
+  * "(frequency domain) magnitude angular velocity mean frequency"

 ### "(frequency domain) magnitude angular velocity Jerk" -mean/std//mean frequency

+Obtained after applying a Fast Fourier Transform (FFT) to themagnitude angular velocity Jerk in time domain.
+The units are radians/second.
+The variables that were estimated from these signals are the mean value (mean), the standard deviation (sd) and the weighted average of the frequency components to obtain a mean frequency (mean frequency):

-- "(frequency domain) magnitude angular velocity Jerk mean"
+  * "(frequency domain) magnitude angular velocity Jerk mean"
-- "(frequency domain) magnitude angular velocity Jerk std"
+  * "(frequency domain) magnitude angular velocity Jerk std"
-- "(frequency domain) magnitude angular velocity Jerk mean frequency"
+  * "(frequency domain) magnitude angular velocity Jerk mean frequency"

 [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012